GREAT Advisory Group

 Arya Gupta

-Arya Gupta is a doctoral student at Computer Science and Engineering, Michigan State University.
-His current research interests include Distributed Systems, Graph Theory, Theoretical Computer Science.
+Arya Gupta is a doctoral candidate at Computer Science and Engineering, Michigan State University.
+His current research interests include Distributed Systems, Graph Theory, Complexity Theory.
 He loves teaching Mathematics and Computer Science.
-With prior service for teaching assignments (as a TA) for three years, he is serving as a TA with CSE at MSU for more than one year (3 semesters).
+With prior service for teaching assignments (as a TA) for five years, he is serving as a GTA with CSE at MSU for more than 3 years (more than 10 semesters).

 Contact: atgupta@msu.edu